ayoisaiah/f2/README.md

 ## Usage

 **Note**: running these commands will only print out the changes to be made.
-If you want to proceed, use the `-x` flag.
+If you want to carry out the operation, use the `-x` or `--exec` flag.

 All the examples below assume the following directory structure: